-With an agile software company, you will no longer need to deal with the fear of not knowing exactly what you want before you can start, and worrying about what you’ll get through the process.
+With an agile software company, you will no longer need to deal with the fear of not knowing exactly what you want before you can start, and worrying about what you’ll get throughout the process.

-During agile development, your software company will deliver regular drops of new functionality for you to test and feedback on, so that you can continue to grow to the project as it progresses.
+During agile development, your software company will deliver regular drops of new functionality for you to test and feedback on, so that you can continue to grow the project as it progresses.

 Choose a partner not a supplier